jstmcneil/Github-Action/Teamcity-Setup/README.md

 ![alt text](/res/actual-import.gif)

 And with that, you should be able to run this project w/ your attached parameters!
+See the [Running The Pipeline](#Running-The-Pipeline) step for specific documentation related to this.

 ## Manually Add Steps
 There are several pages that need to be setup for the given build-step/project: _version-control settings_, _build-steps_, _failure-conditions_, and _parameters_.
 The below steps show all the required information for each of these settings.